Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Introduction

 Towards the proof of Theorem \ref{submain 1}, we modify the construction from \cite[Theorem 3]{CHS} giving optimality for the bound \eqref{chs}.
 However, this construction as written in \cite{CHS} does not cover the case $\K\in L^{1}_{loc}$, and thus some changes in the argument are necessary.
-Also we note that Corollary \ref{main 1} is extremely sharp as the homeomorphism $h$ in Theorem \ref{submain 1} can go to zero as slow as we wish. \\ \\ The paper is structured as follows.
-In Section 2 we introduce the basic preliminaries.
-In Section 3 we prove the positive results.
-Finally, we prove optimality in Section 4. \\
+It turns out that these modifications do not only apply to the $p=1$ setting, and instead work as well when $p>1$.
+In this case, the H\"older exponent of the inverse map $\overline{f}^{-1}$ from \cite[Theorem 3]{CHS} can be improved from $\frac{p-1}{3p}$ to $\frac{p}{3(p+1)}$.
+In particular, as $p\searrow 1$ this exponent converges to $\frac{1}{6}$, as one would reasonably expect from Theorem \ref{submain 1}.
+Also we note that Corollary \ref{main 1} is extremely sharp as homeomorphism $h$ in Theorem \ref{submain 1} can go to zero as slow as we wish. \\ \\ \textbf{Acknowledgements}.
+The authors are partially supported by projects $2017SGR395$ (Govt. of Catalonia), $ PID2020-112881GB-I00$ (Govt. of Spain) and by the ERC grant 834728 Quamap, the Finnish Academy of Science projects 13316965, 1346562 respectively.

-\textbf{Acknowledgements}.
-We would like to thank Albert Clop for some interesting comments and suggestions.
-B.S. is partially supported by projects MTM2016-81703-ERC, MTM2016-75390 (Spanish Government) and 2017SGR395 (Catalan Government).
-L.H. was partially supported by the ERC grant 834728 Quamap and by the Finnish Academy of Science projects 13316965 and 1346562.